 Medically reviewed by Rachel Liberto, RN on August 6, 2019

-Are you using urine-based ovulation tests to determine when you ovulate?
-Before you go through all that effort, it’s important to make sure you’re using them correctly.
-Here are answers to the most common questions about ovulation tests.
+Are you using an ovulation test to track ovulation and maximize your chances of getting pregnant?
+Before you go through the effort, it’s important to make sure you’re using it correctly.

-How soon after a positive OPK will I ovulate?
+How soon after a positive ovulation test will I ovulate?

-What’s the right way to take a test?
+What’s the right way to take an ovulation test?